Get started on your Journey

 Our Lady of the Lake University's (OLLU) Master of Science in Organizational Leadership enhances the leadership skills of dedicated professionals in a wide range of fields, including education, public service business and health care administration.
 The interdisciplinary degree combines theory and application to teach students how to immediately increase their leadership ability.

 The Organizational Leadership degree is a two-year program in which students complete six credits hours per semester, including summer semesters.
 Courses are held on Saturdays every other week.
-The program is also offered on the San Antonio campus .
+The program is also offered on the San Antonio campus and Houston campus .

 This is a 36-credit hour program that allows students to pursue either a full leadership concentration or an interdisciplinary concentration.
 The program combines theory and fieldwork to graduate "practitioner-scholars" who can provide enlightened leadership in the workplace.